Skip to main content

 Perhaps you’ve wondered how an image, a song, an article or a video gets to your phone when you’re out and about.
 Yes, the phone somehow connects to one of the cell towers or antennas that are now attached to just about every roof and every pole.
 You pay your mobile carrier for that connection.

 But what happens beyond that?
 How does the content get to the antenna?
 How does it get onto the carrier’s network?
 You know that Netflix, Spotify, Meta, YouTube and so on all have data centers storing content.
-You know that “cloud” is a thing.
-(Perhaps you even deploy and run applications in the cloud!)
-But how does a video that lives in a cloud data center somewhere in the middle of the high desert in Oregon end up on your phone in Oakland?
+You know that “cloud” is a thing—Perhaps you even deploy and run applications in the cloud!—but how does a video that lives in a cloud data center somewhere in the middle of the Oregon high desert end up on your phone in Oakland?
 How does it get there so fast?

-Whether you are or aren’t a techy (maybe you are, but you’ve never needed to learn about this stuff), the infrastructure that makes these magical devices in our pockets go, its scale and complexity, the sheer number of moving parts all working in concert to make the magic happen—virtually without failure—are awe-inspiring.
-Recently, we decided to dig into and learn about it ourselves, and then share what we learned with other curious minds out there, folks who may have wondered about these things but weren’t necessarily prepared to digest a handful of IEEE papers.
+Whether you are or aren’t a techy (maybe you are, but you’ve never needed to learn about this stuff), the infrastructure that makes these magical devices in our pockets go, its scale and complexity, the sheer number of moving parts all working in concert to make the magic happen—virtually without failure—are awe inspiring.
+Recently, we decided to dig into and learn about it ourselves, and then share what we learned with other curious minds out there, folks who could have wondered about these things but weren’t necessarily prepared to digest a handful of IEEE papers on 4G and 5G content delivery.
 The result is Pingball, a journey through the vast, endlessly fascinating physical infrastructure that’s become a vital organ of our entire civilization.
 We like how it came out and hope that you will too!

 Creators